-The principal accountants and external auditors of the Company and its Subsidiaries is the accounting firm Sycip, Gorres, Velayo and Co.
-(SGV & Co.).
-Pursuant to the General Requirements of SRC Rule 68, paragraph 3 (Qualifications and Reports of Independent Auditors), the Company and its Subsidiaries (the latter incorporated in November 2009) has engaged the services of SGV & Co. as external auditor of the Company, and Ms. Jessie D. Cabaluna is the Partner-In-Charge starting 2006 or less than five years following the regulatory policy of audit partner rotation every five years.
+The principal accountants and external auditors of the Corporation and its Subsidiaries is the accounting firm Sycip, Gorres, Velayo and Co.
+(SGV).
+Pursuant to the General Requirements of SRC Rule 68, paragraph 3 (Qualifications and Reports of Independent Auditors), the Corporation and its Subsidiaries have engaged the services of SGV as external auditor of the Corporation, and Ms. Jessica D. Cabaluna is the Partner-In-Charge starting 2006 only or less than five years following the regulatory policy of audit partner rotation every five years.

-- (1) External Audit Fees and Services - (a) Audit & Audit Related Fees.
-The Company and its Subsidiaries paid its external auditors the following fees in the past two (2) years:
+1. External Audit Fees and Services

+a.
+Audit & Audit Related Fees- The Corporation and its Subsidiaries paid its external auditors the following fees in the past two (2) years:

 In Millions Pesos with VAT

-2010 3.3^{6}
+2010 3.3

-2011 3.77
+2011 $3.7^{16}$

-Total 7.0 8
+Total 7.0